 32. Have breakfast for dinner with a tomato omelet.

 33. Impress your dinner party guests with a sky-high tomato napoleon.

 34. Everything tastes better when you put it in a pie crust, especially cheesy tomato pie.

-35. As long as you’re making a pie crust, you might as well make tomato quiche as well.
+35. As long as you’re making a pie crust, you might as well make tomato quiche.